emmysobieski/Election_Analysis/README.md

 I calculated the total percentage of votes and total number of votes that each candidate won.
 Then I showed the individual statistics of total votes and percentage of votes for the winner, Diana DeGette.

-The Text file final output is below (and in the election_analysis.txt file uploaded):
+The Text file final output is below (the formatting is as-requested in the .txt file, but is formatted differently below):

 Election Results
 -------------------------